Alfred Chicken

-Alfred Chicken is a platform video game developed by Twilight and published by Mindscape.
-The game was released for Amiga, Amiga CD32, Game Boy, NES, Super NES in 1993 and February 1994, in Europe and North America, respectively.
+Alfred Chicken is a platform video game developed by Twilight and published by Mindscape for the Game Boy.
+It was later ported to the Amiga, Amiga CD32, NES, and Super NES in 1993 and February 1994, in Europe and North America, respectively.
 A Europe-exclusive remake of the game, entitled Alfred's Adventure, was developed by Möbius Entertainment and released by SCi for Game Boy Color in June 2000.
 Another remake, named Alfred Chicken, was also developed by King Monkey, a division of Möbius Entertainment, and released by Sony Computer Entertainment for PlayStation in 2002.
+Rockstar Games does not own the title's rights, despite buying Möbius later on, as Jason McGann personally held the rights.

 Gameplay

 The player takes the role of a chicken named Alfred who must find his way through bizarre levels full of balloons, telephones, cheese, and other strange elements.
 While he is on the ground, Alfred can walk, jump, and peck balloons and ground switches.
 While he is in the air he can dive bomb enemies or springs.
 Dive bombing enemies will destroy them.
 Dive bombing springs will bounce Alfred much higher so he can reach platforms well above his normal jumping ability.
 If he does not hit an enemy or a spring, Alfred will get stuck in the ground for a short time.

 To complete a level, Alfred must find and peck all the balloons.
 The last balloon will take him to a boss fight.
 If Alfred dies, he starts as an egg located at the last balloon pecked.
 In the Super NES version, finding the big balloon results in a Stage Clear.

 Alfred can receive a few power-ups during the game.
 For one power-up, he must answer a telephone in secret areas to make Mr. Pekles (a giant flower) give him a pot of jam.
 The jam gives Alfred the ability to shoot a bomb (about the size of Alfred himself) which bounces around the screen collecting items and hurting enemies.
 Another power-up is a worm that spins around Alfred destroying enemies that it touches.
 The player must find a can of worms to get this power-up.